-The recharge is part of sustain.
+The recharge you are seeing might be part of the Sustain protection.
 Consider increasing the minimum SOC level.
 For example increase it with 5%; and then check what happens.

 Or decrease the sustain voltages with VEConfigure, but take proper caution, especially for lead batteries as the sustain levels are designed to prevent early damage to the batteries.